boazsegev/website_host_wild/_SOURCE/composer/index.md

 <p> </p>

+##### Westworld (HBO) Competition

+HBO make amazing TV shows and Spitfire Audio makes amazing virtual instruments for composers.
+Together they teamed up and came up with an amazing composition competition.

+I really had fun trying out new ideas for this competition and scored this cue in two very different - it really changes in the middle in a way that was both challenging and fun.
+I hope you enjoy it.

+<div style="text-align: center"><iframe width="560" height="316" src="https://www.youtube-nocookie.com/embed/Wi29OWe8piY" frameborder="0" allow="autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style='display: inline-block; margin: 0.4em;'></iframe></div>

+<p> </p>

 ##### Rebook

 I found this commercial a bit of a challenge.
 I wanted the sounds to be organic, but fresh and young, like running shoes - they are a technology that let's us go running in nature.